 frequently asked questions

-Yes, Big Ponderoo is accessible for those with physical disabilities, though much of the venue grass and the ground may be uneven.
-We have venue volunteers ready to help those who need and request assistance.
-Find out more here.
+Yes, Big Ponderoo is accessible for those with physical disabilities and we have volunteers ready to help those who need and request assistance.
+Keep in mind, much of the venue is grass and the ground may be uneven.

 Properly trained service animals under the care and supervision of their owners are permitted in the venue, but this does not include emotional support animals, therapy animals, companion animals, or pets.
 Owners should be able to describe the service that the animal performs and the training it has received; no one will inquire about the nature of an owner’s disability or medical condition.
 The animal must remain by the handler’s side at all times, harnessed, leashed, or tethered, unless these devices interfere with the animal’s work or the individual’s disability, in which case the animal should be controlled through voice, signal, or other effective methods.
 Anyone bringing an animal is responsible and liable for any damage or injury caused by the animal, and the owner or someone accompanying the service animal is responsible for bagging and disposing of solid waste.